lncRNAAddict/ChromNetworkMotif/README.md

 ### Outputs

-- <output>.motifs.txt: This file contains the
+- `<output>.motifs.txt`: This file contains the motifs present in the network.
+This file has four columns: column1: motif code,
+- `<output>.motifs.jpg`
+-